CMPSC405-Deep-Learning-Spring2025/course_information/README.md

 ### Communication

 GitHub and Discord are the main digital channels used in this course for communication.
-Students are responsible for regularly checking these platforms to ensure that the important messages are not being missed.
+Students are responsible for regularly checking these platforms to ensure that important messages are not being missed.

 ### Department Policies

-In this course, we will follow [department's policies](https://www.cis.allegheny.edu/teaching/policies/) regarding attendance, late assignment submissions, and AI use.
+This course will follow [department's policies](https://www.cis.allegheny.edu/teaching/policies/) regarding attendance, late assignment submissions, and AI use.
 Non-participation in a class activity will result in a missed attendance mark.

 ### Grading Structure